Franc-Zar/CTFsWriteups/intigriti/november-challenge-1125/README.md

 A more subtle attack vector arises from an improper implementation of the **JWT validation workflow**.
 In some flawed setups, servers incorrectly accept tokens with no signature (i.e. algorithm set to `none` in header block), or fail to enforce algorithm verification.
-If such a misconfiguration is present, it could be possible to bypass authentication entirely by crafting an unsigned token as below:
+If such a misconfiguration is present, it could be possible to bypass authorization entirely by crafting an unsigned token as below:

 ```json
 # header